-10.3 Main Salon

-Lounge Seat and Dinette Table
+10.3 Main Salon Lounge Seat and Dinette Table

 The dinette is on the starboard side of the cabin.
-It is equipped with a table and a lounge seat.
+It is equipped with a table and a lounge seat that converts to a berth.
 A drink holder and tray for the entertainment center remote controls folds out of the center of the lounge backrest.
 There is also a 12-volt DC outlet, AC G.F.I. outlet and light switch in the fold out panel.
 Storage cabinets and lockers are located above the lounge.

 The cabin AC/DC breaker panel is built into the cabinet at the rear of the lounge seat.
-A VCR, DVD, CD player, stereo, LED flashlight and storage is built into the cabinet on the port side of the cabin, forward of the galley.
+A VCR, DVD, CD player, stereo, LED flashlight and storage is built into the cabinet below the breaker panels.
 The stereo is activated by the Stereo breaker in the DC electrical panel and the TV is activated by the inverter control panel.

-The table is mounted on portable pedestal assembly.
-To prevent damage to the table and cabin, the table and pedestal assembly must be properly stowed in a safe place before each cruise.
+The table is mounted on a portable pedestal assembly.
+To prevent damage to the table and cabin, the table and pedestal assembly must be properly stowed before each cruise.
 This is particularly important when the boat is run offshore or in heavy seas.
-To stow the table, remove the table from the pedestal and set it on the aft berth, behind the cabin steps.
-Remove the pedestal from the base and put it in the hanging locker.
-Stow the pedestal base on the aft berth next to the table.
+To stow the table, remove it from the pedestal and place it in the in the dedicated table storage compartment below the V-berth.
+Remove the pedestal from the base and put them in the dedicated storage compartment with the pedestal secured by the special brackets in the floor of the compartment.